sfarrens/make-tutorial/make-part1/readme.md

 ### Example 5

-For the third example we will look at the file `makefile5`.
+For the fifth example we will look at the file `makefile5`.

 For this last example we will make our build a bit more tidy by placing the build files in a build directory.